 Fortunately for you, Seattle has got off-beat date ideas galore, whether you want to bring out your inner kid, see a unique dinner show, try your hand at glassblowing or something else off the everyday radar.

 Movie theaters generally all offer a similar experience—a first-run film, maybe second-run or indie at some theaters.
 Usually a pretty limited food selection, and maybe some basic beer or wine choices if you’re lucky.
 Central Cinema seeks to shake that up.
 Films are not typically found at other theaters (at least not within the last few years!) as the selection is comprised of films that came out years ago—watch “Amelie” or “Moulin Rouge” in style.
 Even better, the theater has a fairly strong menu that goes well beyond popcorn and goopy nachos.
-Kick back with garlic knots, curry salted peanuts, Stromboli or a salad instead.
+Kick back with polenta tots, a baguette and cheese, a sandwich, pizza or a salad instead (and lots of other stuff, too).

 Ever wanted to go to a murder mystery dinner show?
 Well, you can do just that.
 The Dinner Detective serves up a meal while a murder mystery unfolds around you.
 There’s some audience interaction and a meal with a few different entrée selections (including usually a gluten free and/or vegetarian option).
 The show wraps in some humor, some dramatics and some sleuthing prowess.